MikolajKocikowski/BarkingUpTree-ploscb/README.md

 ## Data

-All required input files - including the GTF annotation, raw quantification files from Kallisto, filtered expression matrices from EBI, and marker gene lists - are deposited on Zenodo: [DOI link].
+All required input files - including the GTF annotation, raw quantification files from Kallisto, filtered expression matrices from EBI, and marker gene lists - are deposited on Zenodo: [10.5281/zenodo.15463426](https://doi.org/10.5281/zenodo.15463426).
 To run the R script, copy these files into the `INPUT/` directory.

 The DESeq2-processed dataset (`BarkingUpTree_DDS_processed.RData`), which serves as the source for all downstream tables and figures, is also available on Zenodo.
 It can be loaded directly into R.